Malachi Martin: Death

-In 1999, Malachi Martin died in Manhattan of an intracerebral haemorrhage, four days after his 78th birthday.
-It was caused by a fall in his apartment in Manhattan.
-The documentary Hostage to the Devil claimed that Martin said he was pushed from a stool by a demonic force.
+In 1999, Malachi Martin died in Manhattan of an intracerebral haemorrhage.

 Martin's funeral took place in St. Anthony of Padua Catholic Church in West Orange, New Jersey, before burial at Gate of Heaven Cemetery, in Hawthorne, New York.

 Work

 Writings

 In 1964, under the pseudonym of "Michael Serafian", Martin wrote The Pilgrim: Pope Paul VI, the Council, & the Church in a Time of Decision.
 The book contained Martin's views on the Jewish question in Europe and on the Second Vatican Council.
 Martin's fictional works purported to give detailed insider accounts of Church history during the reigns of Popes Pius XII, John XXIII, Paul VI (The Pilgrim, Three Popes and the Cardinal, Vatican: A Novel), John Paul I (The Final Conclave) and John Paul II (The Keys of This Blood, Windswept House).

 Opinions

 Three secrets of Fátima

 Martin often spoke and wrote about the Three Secrets of Fátima and was an ardent supporter of Father Nicholas Gruner's interpretations of them: "Father Gruner is fulfilling a desperately needed function in the ongoing perception of Mary's role in the salvation of our imperilled world.
 Father Gruner is absolutely correct that the consecration of Russia as Our Lady desired, has not been executed".
 According to Martin, the unreleased third secret of Fatima was that the Soviet Union would be converted to Christianity.
 The Vatican released what it claimed to be the third secret letter in 2000.
 This text did not mention Russia or the Soviet Union.